-

 If there are obstructions in the fireplace, this will cause the logs to emit loud noises.

-Make sure that all of the firewood is properly stacked and that any stones or bricks have been removed from around the fireplace before starting a fire.
+Make sure that all of the firewood is properly stacked.
+Remove any stones or bricks from around the fireplace before starting a fire.

 Clean Chimney And Tubes Every Year

 Chimneys and gas lines should be cleaned every year using an approved method.
-This will help remove any build-up of creosote which can contribute to loud noises from your gas logs.
+This will help remove any build-up of creosote.
+Creosote can contribute to loud noises from your gas logs.

 Make Sure That The Gas Lines Are Tightly Coiled

-Make sure that your gas lines are tightly coiled so they don’t kink or become tangled up during use.
+Make sure that your gas lines are tightly coiled.
+This prevents them from kinking or becoming tangled up during use.
 This can cause noisy sounds when you turn on the stove or fireplace.

 Replace Damaged Or Defective Components Regularly

-If components such as joints, valves, or pipes begin to wear out, it’s important to replace them regularly in order to prevent noise buildup and other car problems related thereto.
-5 Use Quiet Gas Logs
+If components such as joints, valves, or pipes begin to wear out, it’s important to replace them regularly.
+This prevents noise buildup and other related problems.

 Can a pilot light cause an explosion?